policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

-Discriminatory harassment can take many forms, and determining whether an action constitutes discriminatory harassment requires examining all of the circumstances.
+Discriminatory Harassment can take many forms, and determining whether an action constitutes Discriminatory Harassment requires examining all of the circumstances.
 Each situation must be promptly reviewed and appropriate action taken.
-You may contact the following individuals or agencies at any time if you cannot or do not wish confront the harasser, or your efforts did not stop the conduct:
+You may contact the following individuals or agencies at any time if you cannot or do not wish to confront the harasser, or your efforts did not stop the conduct:

 • Vice Presidents, Deans, Department Chairs, Directors, and Coaches.

 • Assistant or Associate Vice Presidents, and Provosts.

 • Any employee in a supervisory or management role.

 • All Faculty.